If you need an official (short and boring) author bio, visit my press kit page. If you want the long, windy version, keep reading!

 I dropped the Presidential goal, but found out how much I loved to draw cartoons, play softball and volleyball, and read books and poetry.
 I also learned how awful a bully could make me feel, but that’s a story for another day.

 In high school, I discovered how adventurous I was.
 At age 15, I spent two weeks navigating the Boundary Waters of northern Minnesota with five strangers.
 We portaged everything we had, including our canoes, on our shoulders.
 At age 16, I became the first person in my family to get a passport, and I traveled to Spain.
-(Since then, I’ve been to a dozen countries!)
+(Since then, I’ve been to over 20 countries!)
 I also worked on weekends and one summer as a volunteer assistant zookeeper.
 My job mostly involved scooping up animal droppings, but I occasionally got to feed lions, take care of young otters, or watch eggs hatch.
-It was amazing.31_lucille-clifton
+It was amazing.

 Naturally, I set off for college to become a marine biologist.
 There, I took some writing courses with well-known poets and award-winning children’s author, Lucille Clifton.
 I discovered that many authors were very much alive, and thriving!
 I changed my mind, once again.
 This time I was determined to become a writer and a teacher.
 That way, I could encourage other kids in the same way Miss Harrison encouraged me.